 A fixed allele is an allele that is the only variant that exists for that gene in all the population.
 A fixed allele is homozygous for all members of the population.
 The term allele normally refers to one variant gene out of several possible for a particular locus in the DNA.

-What is a fixed allele quizlet?
+What does a fixed allele mean quizlet?

 When population geneticists refer to a fixed allele What do they mean quizlet?